rnpridgeon/zendb/README.md

 There is not currently any documentation available as I am still fleshing out the details and retooling things where necessary.
 There is however a handy script under /utils which will set up

 # Dependencies

-Go 1.9 *This is the only version it has been tested on.
+-Go 1.9 *This is the only version it has been tested on.
   `brew install go`

-mysql driver:
+-mysql driver:
   `go get -u github.com/go-sql-driver/mysql`

-mysql:
+-mysql:
   `brew install mysql`

 There is a utility script for using mysql docker as well